 But don't take my word for it, see what it generated with my litmus test prompt (this was generated with version 5):

 - $10 for 3.3 GPU hours/month (~200 images)

 - $60 for 30 GPU hours/month (plus stealth mode)

 - $120 for 60 GPT hours/month (plus stealth mode)

 Of these options, you definitely want at least the $30 option, because you will soon find that you can burn through 200 images very quickly.

 The nature of AI art means that you are constantly running your prompt over and over again to try and get something closer to what you want, or simply because you enjoy experimenting.

 Trust me, it can get addictive real fast.
-The fact that Midjourney has an unlimited tier is a huge plus.
+The fact that Midjourney has, essentially, unlimited generations at their upper tiers is a huge plus.

-Side note: Midjourney also has a “privacy” plan, which lets you generate images that WON'T be visible to others in the Midjourney community.
-This is an additional $20/month on top of your current plan.
+Side note: Midjourney also has a “privacy” plan for the $60 and above plans, which lets you generate images that WON'T be visible to others in the Midjourney community.

 Why I recommend Midjourney for authors: